-While Recorded Music is focused on marketing, promoting, distributing and licensing a particular recording of a musical composition, Music Publishing is an intellectual property business focused on generating revenue from uses of the musical composition itself.
+While Recorded Music is focused on marketing, promoting, distributing, selling and licensing recordings of musical compositions, Music Publishing is an intellectual property business focused on generating revenue from uses of the musical compositions themselves.
 In return for promoting, placing, marketing and administering the creative output of a songwriter, or engaging in those activities for other rightsholders, our Music Publishing business garners a share of the revenues generated from use of the musical compositions.

-The operations of our Music Publishing business are conducted principally through Warner Chappell Music, our global music publishing company headquartered in Los Angeles, with operations in over 70 countries through various subsidiaries, affiliates, and non-affiliated licensees and sub-publishers.
-We own or control rights to more than 1.4 million musical compositions, including numerous pop hits, American standards, folk songs and motion picture and theatrical compositions.
+The operations of our Music Publishing business are conducted principally through Warner Chappell Music, our global music publishing company headquartered in Los Angeles with operations in over 60 countries through various subsidiaries, affiliates and non-affiliated licensees.
+We own or control rights to more than 1.4 million copyrighted musical compositions, including numerous pop hits, American standards, folk songs and motion picture and theatrical compositions.
 Assembled over decades, our award-winning catalog includes over 80,000 songwriters and composers and a diverse range of genres including pop, rock, jazz, classical, country, R&B, hip-hop, rap, reggae, Latin, folk, blues, symphonic, soul, Broadway, techno, alternative and gospel.
 Warner Chappell Music also administers the music and soundtracks of several third-party television and film producers and studios.
 We have an extensive production music catalog collectively branded as Warner Chappell Production Music.